Cultural Tour Ethiopia: Lalibela Extension

 Day 2.
 Flight to Lalibela, visiting the northwestern cluster of churches

-We will catch the mid-morning flight from Addis Ababa to Lalibela Airport, where we’ll be picked up and transferred to the small, ancient town of Lalibela.
-After a bite to eat we’ll start the tour of the rock-hewn churches of Lalibela, visiting the northwestern cluster of churches – Bet Medhane Alem, Bet Maryam, Bet Meskel, Bet Danaghel, Bet Mikael, and Bet Golgotha (to Bet Golgotha entry is not permitted for women, unfortunately).
+We will catch the mid-morning flight from Addis Ababa to Lalibela Airport, where we will be picked up and transferred to the small, ancient town of Lalibela.
+After a bite to eat we will start the tour of the rock-hewn churches of Lalibela, visiting the northwestern cluster of churches – Bet Medhane Alem, Bet Maryam, Bet Meskel, Bet Danaghel, Bet Mikael, and Bet Golgotha (please note that entry to Bet Golgotha is not permitted for women, unfortunately).

 While enjoying the churches we will also keep an eye out for birds in the area, such as Bearded Vulture, White-collared Pigeon, White-winged Cliff Chat, White-billed Starling, and many others.